-Include the general length of your working relationship in your contract; if you don’t know exactly when you will complete your project, you can list an approximate timeline.
+Include the general length of your working relationship in your independent contractor agreement.
+If you don’t know exactly when you will complete your project, you can list an approximate timeline.
 Outline concrete deadlines for project deliverables and discuss exactly what the client expects you to deliver at those points.

 In addition, discuss what constitutes a successful deliverable or milestone.
 Setting actionable metrics will help you make progress towards your goals, and your client will know exactly what they can expect to receive at each step in the process.

 10 Ways Independent Consultants Can Wow Their Clients